gedcom/scCCESS/README.md

                     represented by rows (but see the argument genes_as_rows under the encode function).
                     Missing values are not supported, but may be replaced by 0s.

-seed                A single integer.
-Used to generate random seeds for the encode function and acts as
+seed                Used to generate random seeds for the encode function and acts as a random seed
-                    a random seed for stochastic clustering functions.
+                    for stochastic clustering functions.

 cluster_func        Any function which will accept a matrix (rows as samples, columns as features) and
                     return a clustering object such as that returned by the kmeans function.